nikvdp/agentgrunt/gpt_tools/README_ai.md

   as listing directory structures, finding files and strings, etc.
 - Configure `git` to make commits (use `git config` to set a username and email).
+- Make sure your working directory is set to `/tmp/uc` so that going forward you are working on the copy of the repository that the user uploaded
+- Always work within the uploaded repository, never initialize new repos unless specifically asked to.
+- Always attempt to run code in separate cells, keep each cell as short as possible so that if there are mistakes you can correct them quickly without having to re-output large chunks of text

 When the user gives you a new task you should first explore the user's codebase using the code exploration tools at your disposal to recursively read and